wberrier/audiobook_tool/chapter/README.txt

      abtpickch chaps.txt book.m4b chaps2.txt

+   Save chapters with 'q', skip them with CTRL-c.

    Then if there are some missing, you can hunt for them by repeating steps 2 and 3 looking at smaller silence lenghts.
 Don't forget to sort your chapters and name them when you've found them all.